sbatman/GL1K/Readme.md

 Description
 --------
 This is a small piece of C code created by Steven batchelor-Manning demonstating the posibility to achieve Opengl Rendering within the confinds of a 1kb exe.
+This project includes a copy of http://www.crinkler.net/ (renamed to Link.exe) which is a vital part of the size reduction.

 Team
 --------